codesharedot/quantum-resistant-ledger-price/README.md

-# gowithmi price
+# ripio-credit-network price

-Gets the gowithmi price with Python (from JSON).
+Gets the ripio-credit-network price with Python (from JSON).

 https://pythonbasics.org